-Authors and Professors Emeritae Abigail Rian Evans and Katharine Doob Sakenfeld discuss their new book, Faith of Our Mothers, Living Still, which will debut at the Women in Ministry Conference in October.
+Authors and Professors Emeritae Abigail Rian Evans and Katharine Doob Sakenfeld discuss their new book, Faith of Our Mothers, Living Still, which will debut at the Women in Ministry Conference, October 23–25, 2017.

 What inspired you to write Faith of Our Mothers, Living Still?

 We wanted to tell the stories of Princeton Seminary women in ministry around the world.
 Despite being unnoticed, underappreciated, and unrecognized by the church and society, they have responded by using their gifts and God’s grace to respond to Christ’s call to serve God and others.